whdev36/whdev36/README.md

-# 👋 Hi there, I'm Haydarbek Qodirboyev!
+# 👋 Hi there, I'm Wisdom Hunter!

 ## 🎯 My Goal
 I'm an aspiring **Senior Full-Stack Developer** with a passion for building efficient, scalable, and impactful web applications.

-# Haydarbek Qodirboyev - Full-Stack Developer 👨‍💻
+# Wisdom Hunter - Full-Stack Developer 👨‍💻

 Welcome to my GitHub profile!
-I'm Haydarbek Qodirboyev, a Full-Stack Developer with a passion for web development.
+I'm Wisdom Hunter, a Full-Stack Developer with a passion for web development.
 I specialize in Python, Flask, HTML, CSS, and JavaScript. 🚀

 ## 🌐 Portfolio
 You can view my personal portfolio live at: